Tiger FM

 By Ronald Ssemagonja

-Health experts have warned that the world could face a major public health crisis by 2050, with projections showing that at least 50 per cent of the global population may be short-sighted.
-Dr. Franklin Wasswa, an oculist at a hospital in Wakiso District, says the rapidly rising cases of near-sightedness among children have become a major concern for doctors, parents, and caregivers worldwide.
+Health experts have warned that the world could face a major public health crisis by 2050, with projections indicating that at least 50 per cent of the global population may be short-sighted.
+Dr Franklin Wasswa, an oculist at a hospital in Wakiso District, says the rapidly rising cases of myopia among children have become a serious concern for doctors, parents, and caregivers worldwide.

 Myopia, also known as short-sightedness, is already one of the leading causes of visual impairment and blindness globally.
-Dr. Wasswa explains that a person with the condition struggles to clearly see distant objects, and while glasses may offer temporary support, they do not permanently correct the problem.
+Dr Wasswa explains that a person with the condition struggles to see distant objects clearly, and while glasses may provide temporary support, they do not permanently correct the problem.

-According to him, the modern education environment is partly to blame.
-Children spend long hours indoors studying, watching television or using digital devices.
-He noted that many families living in apartments do not have outdoor play areas, which denies children time in natural sunlight, an important factor for healthy eye development.
+According to him, the modern educational environment is partly to blame.
+Children spend long hours indoors studying, watching television, or using digital devices.
+Many families living in apartments lack outdoor play areas, denying children time in natural sunlight, which is important for healthy eye development.
 “Some schools prioritise academics and ignore playtime, yet children need sunshine to support good eye health,” he said.

-Results from the Rapid Assessments of Avoidable Blindness surveys indicate that 0.4 per cent of Ugandans, about 160,000 people, are blind, while 7 per cent—nearly 2.8 million people have moderate to severe visual impairment.
-Ophthalmologist Gladys Atto and other eye specialists acknowledge that government efforts through the Ministry of Health have been helpful, but they say more awareness is needed, especially in northern Uganda.
-They urge the government and development partners to ensure that eye care services, including regular checkups, are available for free in public health facilities.
+Results from the Rapid Assessments of Avoidable Blindness surveys indicate that 0.4 per cent of Ugandans—about 160,000 people—are blind, while 7 per cent, nearly 2.8 million people, have moderate to severe visual impairment.
+Ophthalmologist Gladys Atto and other eye specialists acknowledge that government efforts through the Ministry of Health have been helpful, but they stress that more awareness is needed, particularly in northern Uganda.
+They urge the government and development partners to ensure that eye care services, including regular check-ups, are available free of charge in public health facilities.